Join the Team

 • A positive disciplinary standing

-• Will be enrolled as an ECU student in fall 2024
+• Will be enrolled as an ECU student in Fall 2026

-• A willingness to work as part of a diverse team
+• A willingness to work as part of a team

 • An enthusiasm for ECU